-UPDATE 1-ECB chief was overinterpreted by markets: sources
+UPDATE 2-ECB chief was overinterpreted by markets: sources

 By Francesco Canepa

-SINTRA, Portugal June 28 European Central Bank President Mario Draghi intended to signal tolerance for a period of weaker inflation, not an imminent policy tightening, when his comments sent the euro higher this week, sources familiar with Draghi's thinking said on Wednesday.
+SINTRA, Portugal June 28 (Reuters) - European Central Bank President Mario Draghi intended to signal tolerance for a period of weaker inflation, not an imminent policy tightening, when his comments sent the euro higher this week, sources familiar with Draghi's thinking said on Wednesday.

+Draghi's intention was to set up September as the earliest the bank would discuss rolling back stimulus, they said, but stressed it was by no means certain that it would come to a decision then.

+"The market failed to take note of the caveats in Draghi's speech," one of the sources said.

 Draghi's comments on Tuesday, taken as a hawkish swing, sent the euro and bond yields sharply higher.

-The sources said Draghi wanted to acknowledge the recent, strong economic data and prepare the market for an autumn decision on the future of the ECB's 2.3 trillion euros bond-buying programme but without making any commitment.
+The sources said Draghi wanted to acknowledge the recent, strong economic data and prepare the market for a possible autumn decision on the future of the ECB's 2.3 trillion euros bond-buying programme but without making any commitment.

 He also wanted to note that the ECB will not automatically ease policy due to the current slowdown in inflation, which is seen at 1.2 percent in June and is expected to hover around that level next year.